docker-mailserver/docker-mailserver/CONTRIBUTING.md

 if [[ <CONDITION1> ]] && [[ -f ${FILE} ]]
 then
   <CODE TO RUN>
-# when running code, you don't need them
+# when running commands, you don't need braces
 elif <COMMAND TO RUN>
   <CODE TO TUN>
 else
   <CODE TO TUN>
 fi

-# equality checks with numbers, use
+# equality checks with numbers are done
-# -eq/-ne/-lt/-ge, not != or ==
+# with -eq/-ne/-lt/-ge, not != or ==
 if [[ $VAR -ne 42 ]] || [[ $SOME_VAR -eq 6 ]]
 then
   <CODE TO RUN>